tn00364361/blahrc/README.md

 # blahrc
-Some customized rc-files for Linux.
-To use the files, first backup the original one:
+Some customized rc and config files for Linux.
+To use the files, first backup the original one.
+For example,

 ```
-$ mv .bashrc .bashrc.bak
+$ mv .bashrc bashrc.bak
 ```

-Then symlink the rc-file:
+then symlink the rc file:

 ```
-$ ln -s ~/.bashrc bashrc_os
+$ ln -s $PWD/bashrc.arch ~/.bashrc
 ```

-## Lists
-- `bashrc_arch`: For Arch Linux
-- `bashrc_ubuntu`: For Ubuntu (based on 16.04)